Variational Analysis of Constrained M-Estimators: Estimation Algorithm

 A {\it first-order epi-spline} $s$ on a simplicial complex partition $\cR = \{R_k\}_{k=1}^N$ is a real-valued function that on each $R_k$ is affine and that satisfies $\nliminf s(x^\nu) = s(x)$ for all $x^\nu\to x$.
 Let $\espl(\cR)$ be the collection of all such epi-splines.
 We deduce from \cite{RoysetWets.15b,Royset.16} that

 In the context of the Estimation Algorithm and Theorem \ref{thm:algo}, this fact underpins several approaches to constructing a parametric class $F^\nu$ that set-converges to $F$.
 For example, suppose that $F$ is solid\footnote{A set $A$ is solid if $\cl (\nt A) = A$.}, then $F^\nu = F\cap \espl(\cR^\nu) \to F$ as can be established by a standard triangular array argument.
-In the absence of a constraint qualification on $F$ (like being solid), the conclusion may not hold and in fact $F^\nu$ could very well be empty for all $\nu$.

 One particular class of functions that always will be solid is $F^n_\delta$ in Theorem \ref{thm:con_approx} provided that it is a subset of a convex $F^0$.
 For example, $F^0$ can be taken to be $\{f\in \uscfcns(S)~|~f(x)\geq \alpha ~\forall x\in S\}$, which is convex, so this is no real limitation.
 Consequently, the relaxation of $F^n$ to $F_\delta^n$ in Theorem \ref{thm:con_approx} not only facilitates consistency of an estimator, it also supports the development of computational methods.